Itching Allergy in Bulldogs and French Bulldogs

 Steroids provide good relief to most contact allergy itching but it is best to remove or eliminate the offensive allergen (flea collar as an example)

-Steroids are widely used for pet allergies they are inexpensive and usually effective as both an anti-inflammatory and itch control.
-Nevertheless, they can be harmful.
+Steroids are widely used for pet allergies because they are inexpensive and generally effective in both reducing inflammation and controlling itching.
+However, they can also be harmful.

-STEROID RISKS: The higher the dosage and the longer the use the higher the risk
+STEROID RISKS: The higher the dosage and the longer the use, the greater the risk.

-Steroids like prednisone and Depo-Medrol can help relieve and manage allergic itch.
-It is preferred to use them for flare-up acute short-term allergies.
-Long-term management with steroids increases the chances of adverse side effects
+Steroids like pred and Depo-Medrol can help alleviate and manage allergic itching.
+It is preferable to use them for flare-ups or short-term acute allergies.
+Prolonged use of steroids increases the likelihood of adverse side effects.

 Here is a short list of some of the most common steroid side effects in bulldogs:

-OTHER: many other serious medical conditions such as diabetes, Cushing’s, liver steroid hepatopathy, orthopedic problems, etc.
+- OTHER: many other serious medical conditions such as

-Itching Allergy in Bulldogs and French Bulldogs IMMEDIATE VS DELAYED
+Bulldogs and French Bulldogs IMMEDIATE VS DELAYED ALLERGIES

 The most common bulldog allergies are a delayed type of hypersensitivity and are milder in appearance (itch, swollen face, and eyelid, hive, redness)

-More severe cases might require prescription medication such as steroids (prednisone), antihistamines, and other itch-control drugs.
+- More severe cases might require prescription medication such as steroids, antihistamines, and other itch-control drugs.

 - Epinephrine